fa7i3/Danceability-for-Spotify-Songs/README.md

 * How various factors can predict the danceability of a song.

 ## Machine Learning Model

+### Purpose
 A machine learning model was created to make predictions on the danceability of spotify songs.
+The target, danceability, was converted into a classification problem during the database preprocessing phase.
+Therefore, classification machine learning models will examine the features as the input (X) and attempt to predict the danceability as the output (y).

+### Data Preprocessing
 For the data preparation we checked for null values and duplicate values.
 Moved all non-numerical values to a second dataframe and kept all numerical values on the main dataframe with the ID column as the index.

+### Feature Engineering and Selection

+### Machine Learning Models
+The following machine learning models were incorporated in

+### Steps
 To create the supervised model we followed these steps:

 1. Split the data into input (X) and output (y) with danceability as the target feature
 2. Split the Data into Training and Testing
 3. Oversample using the RandomOverSampler
-2. Create a model with model = LinearRegression().
+4. Define a model (e.g model = LogisticRegression())
-3. Train the model with model.fit(X,y).
+5. Train the model with model.fit(X,y).
-4. Make predictions with y_pred = model.predict(X).
+6. Make predictions with y_pred = model.predict(X).
-5. Validate the model with accuracy_score().
+7. Validate the model with accuracy_score().

+### Sample Machine Learning Model: Logistic Regression
-The accuracy scores and classification report for our machine learning model are shown below:
+The accuracy scores and classification report for our Logistic Regression model are shown below:

 - Accuracy score = 0.76.
 This model has a 76% of accuracy at predicting danceability
 - It achieved an average F-score of 0.76

 <img width="472" alt="Screen Shot 2022-09-21 at 6 23 45 PM" src="https://user-images.githubusercontent.com/104380112/191621511-8ebe750c-8c52-4bf6-a94d-90d1a595bc64.png">

 ## Database
 We plan to use a SQL database (PostgreSQL and pgAdmin) to store our data.
 Our dataset consists of two tables: *[spotify_song_info.csv](Resources/spotify_song_info.csv)* which contains general information about each song and *[spotify_song_features.csv](Resources/spotify_song_features.csv)* which contains feature columns that we plan to use in our machine learning model. *spotify_song_features.csv* also contains the target column, *danceability*, for our machine learning model.
 The two tables will be cleaned using the Python Pandas library and merged into one dataset, *merged_spotify_songs.csv*, using SQL.